btopol/react-google-map/README.md

 http://localhost:5000/api/geocode/1600+Amphitheatre+Parkway,+Mountain+View,+CA

-Examples:
+Examples for the client side:

 1. Adding a city: type any address such as 424 N highland ave los angeles CA

-2. Reverse geocode: please input your latitude,your longitude
+2. Reverse geocode: please input the info as latitude,longitude

-3. Distance: please input latitude1,longitude1,latitude2,longitude2
+3. Distance: please input the data as  latitude1,longitude1,latitude2,longitude2

 API KEY

-Update the API key in the .env file in the root directory of your project ere is an example of how one would refer to the key process.env.REACT_APP_API_KEY
+Update the API key in the .env file amd place it in the root directory of your project.
+The following is an example of how to refer to the key "process.env.REACT_APP_API_KEY".